openfaas/faas-cli/README.md

 **Docker image**

-Specify `lang: Dockerfile` if you want the faas-cli to execute a build or `skip_build: true` for pre-supplied images.
+Specify `lang: Dockerfile` if you want the faas-cli to execute a build or `skip_build: true` for pre-built images.

 * Ultimate versatility and control
 * Package anything